dart-lang/site-www/src/null-safety/index.md

 then you can explicitly check for that.
 A common approach is to use an `if` statement or `??` expression to check for and handle a null value.
-The analyzer then considers the code for the non-null value to be null safe.
+Dart then considers the code for the non-null value to be null safe.
 Here's an example of using `??`:

 ```dart